PSCF v1.3

 ]

-The value of each element in the "monomers" array gives the monomer statistical segment length for a monomer type, listed in order of increasing monomer type index.
+The value of each element in the "monomers" array gives the monomer statistical segment length for a monomer type, which are listed in order of increasing monomer type index.
+The number of elements in this array (corresponding to the number of lines between the lines containing the opening an closing square brackets) must be equal to nMonomer.

-The Mixture block in this examnple contains two "Polymer" subblocks.
-Each "Polymer" subblock describes a polymer molecular species.
-The first polymer species in this system is a diblock copolymer (nBlock=2) containing blocks with monomers of types 0 and 1.
-The second polymer is a homopolymer (nBlock=1) with monomers of type 0.
-The system described in this file contains 60% of diblock copolymer by volume (phi = 0.6 in the first Polymer block) and 40% homopolymer by volume (phi= 0.4 in the second block).
-The diblock copolymer is a symmetric copolymer in which each block has a length of 0.5.
-The homopolymer has a single block of length 1.0.
+In this example, the first polymer species is a diblock copolymer (nBlock=2) containing blocks of equal length 0.42 and 0.58 with monomers of types 0 and 1.
+The second polymer species is a homopolymer (nBlock=1) of length 1.0 with monomers of type 1.
+The system is binary mixture containing 90% of diblock copolymer by volume (phi = 0.9 in the first Polymer block) and 10% homopolymer by volume (phi = 0.1 in the second block).

 }

 In general, each iteration algorithm may accept a different list of required and optional parameters, and thus require a different format for the body of the iterator block.
-The documentation of the parameter file format for each program in PSCF lists of all of the available iteration algorithms, and provides links to pages that describe the parameter file format for each algorithm (i.e., that list all required and optional parameters for each algorithm).
+The documentation of the parameter file format for each PSCF program lists of all of the available iteration algorithms, and provides links to pages that fuly describe the parameter file format for each algorithm, including all required and optional parameters for each algorithm.

 Parameter Files (Up) Parameter File - Syntax (Next)